lwjglgamedev/zvk/bookcontents/chapter-02/chapter-02.md

 - `application_version`: The version of our application.
 - `p_engine_name`: The engine name (as a null-terminated string).
 - `engine_version`: The engine version.
 - `api_version`: The version of the Vulkan API.
-This value should be the highest value of the Vulkan version that his application should use encoded according to what is stated in Vulkan specification (major, minor and patch version).
+This value should be the highest value of the Vulkan version that this application should use encoded according to what is stated in Vulkan specification (major, minor and patch version).
 In this case we are using version `1.3.0`.

 ## Layers

 Vulkan is a layered API.
-When you read about the Vulkan core, you can think of that as the mandatory lowest level layer.
-On top of that, we there are additional layers that will support useful things like validation and debugging information.
-As said before, Vulkan is a low overhead API, this means that **the driver assumes that you are using the API correctly and does not waste time in performing validations** (error checking is minimal in the core layer).
+When you read about the Vulkan core, you can think of it as the mandatory lowest level layer.
+On top of that, there are additional layers that will support useful things like validation and debugging information.
+As said before, Vulkan is a low overhead API, this means that **the driver assumes that you are using the API correctly and does not waste time in performing validations**
-If you want the driver to perform extensive validation, you must enable them through specific layers (validations are handled through extension validation layers).
+(error checking is minimal in the core layer).
+If you want the driver to perform extensive validation, you must enable them through specific layers (validation is handled through validation layers implemented as extension).
 While we are developing, it is good advice to turn these validation layers on, to check that we are being compliant with the specification.
 This can be turned off when our application is ready for delivery.

 > [!NOTE]
 > to use validation layers, you will need to install [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) for your platform,
 > please consult the specific instructions for your platform.
 In fact, if you install Vulkan SDK you can use Vulkan Configurator
 > to configure any validation layer you want without modifying source code.

-Our `create` functions receives a boolean parameter indication is validations should be enabled or not.
+Our `create` function receives a boolean parameter indication if validation should be enabled or not.
 If validation is requested, we will use the `VK_LAYER_KHRONOS_validation` layer.

 ```zig
 pub const VkInstance = struct {